 General fund revenues may increase minimally from the bill's monetary penalty provisions from cases heard in the District Court.
+It is assumed that the bill does not otherwise materially affect the operations or finances of the Judiciary.

-Local Fiscal Effect: Local revenues increase from the required distribution of 1.5% of the sales and use tax revenues from adult-use cannabis sales.
-The required distribution must be allocated to each jurisdiction based on the percentage of adult-use cannabis revenues collected from that jurisdiction.
-Based on the estimated sales and use tax revenues available, the required distribution to local jurisdictions is estimated to total \$360,000 in fiscal 2024, increasing to \$2.0 million by fiscal 2027.
-Local government expenditures increase correspondingly as local jurisdictions use the tax revenue distributed under the bill.
-(A local jurisdiction is authorized by the bill to decide how to distribute its allocation of such revenue.)
+Local Fiscal Effect: Local revenues increase from the required distribution to each county of 5% of the revenue collected from the sales and use tax on adult-use cannabis sales in the county.
+Based on the estimated sales and use tax revenues available, the required distribution to counties is estimated to total \$1.7 million in fiscal 2024, increasing to \$6.7 million by fiscal 2027.
+County expenditures increase correspondingly as funds are expended.
+A political subdivision is authorized by the bill to decide how to distribute its allocation of such revenue for the authorized purposes, but a county must consider distributing to a municipality in the county an amount proportional to the revenue generated by the municipality.

-Local jurisdictions are also affected by the bill's changes regarding CRRF, which was established by Chapter 26 of 2022.
-Under the bill, funding from CRRF must be distributed to each county in an amount that is proportionate to the total number of individuals residing in the county who were charged with a cannabis crime compared to the total number of individuals charged with cannabis crimes in the State.
-Under current law, the distribution is related to arrests.
-Thus, local revenues may be affected due to this change.
-Also, while the potential effects of CRRF on local jurisdictions were discussed in the fiscal and policy note for Chapter 26 of 2022, this bill establishes a funding source for CRRF through fiscal 2033, so local revenues increase from distributions from CRRF under the bill.
+While the potential effects of CRRF on local jurisdictions were assumed in the fiscal and policy note for Chapter 26 of 2022, this bill establishes a funding source for CRRF through fiscal 2033, so local revenues increase from distributions from CRRF under the bill.
 As noted in the fiscal and policy note for Chapter 26 of 2022, local expenditures likely increase for each county to (1) adopt a law establishing the purpose for which money received from the CRRF may be used; (2) use the funds received subject to the authorized purposes under the bill; and (3) issue a report on how these funds were spent every two years beginning December 1, 2024.